-ET is a publicly traded limited partnership and is not taxable for federal and most state income tax purposes.
+ETO is a publicly traded limited partnership and is not taxable for federal and most state income tax purposes.
 As a result, our earnings or losses, to the extent not included in a taxable subsidiary, for federal and most state purposes are included in the tax returns of the individual partners.
-Net earnings for financial statement purposes may differ significantly from taxable income reportable to Unitholders as a result of differences between the tax basis and financial reporting basis of assets and liabilities, in addition to the allocation requirements related to taxable income under our Third Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement").
+Net earnings for financial statement purposes may differ significantly from taxable income reportable to our preferred unitholders as a result of differences between the tax basis and financial basis of assets and liabilities, differences between the tax accounting and financial accounting treatment of certain items, and due to allocation requirements related to taxable income under our Fifth Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement").

 As a publicly traded limited partnership, we are subject to a statutory requirement that our "qualifying income" (as defined by the Internal Revenue Code, related Treasury Regulations, and Internal Revenue Service ("IRS") pronouncements) exceed 90% of our total gross income, determined on a calendar year basis.
-If our qualifying income does not meet this statutory requirement, ET would be taxed as a corporation for federal and state income tax purposes.
+If our qualifying income does not meet this statutory requirement, ETO would be taxed as a corporation for federal and state income tax purposes.
 For the years ended December 31, 2019, 2018 and 2017, our qualifying income met the statutory requirement.